HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Method

-The first part of the Interaction Loss is the dual-hand joint contact potential loss.
+\paragraph{\textbf{Interaction Loss \ \ $\mathbf{Loss}_{interaction}$}} The first part of the $\mathbf{Loss}_{interaction}$ is the contact potential loss($\mathbf{Loss}_{potential}$ ).
 In each frame, we first calculate a $25\times 25$ distance matrix $\mathbf{D}$ between the 21 left-hand joints and 21 right-hand joints with 4 more joints sampled in each palm.
 Since the interaction between the hands involves fine-grained movements, we should focus on situations where the finger joints are very close to each other.
 Inspired by the concept of Contact Potential Field\cite{yang2021cpf}, we further represent the distances using the elastic potential energy of a spring model and it can be described as

 where $\mathbf{K}$ represents the coefficient of elasticity and $\mathbf{\tau}$ denotes the distance threshold.
 The closer the distance between the finger joints, the larger the potential energy obtained, and the distance will be filtered out when it is over the threshold.
-Moreover, by considering the direction of the distance, we can avoid ambiguity caused by penetration, and the final contact potential loss is described as